infosutec/hello-world/README.md

 # hello-world
-This is my first Github project.
+This is my first GitHub repository.
 And this uis my first change or so called commits in GitHub-Jargon's.
 I am happy to become part of this community.